wbamberg/idl-reference/docs/nsIMIMEService.md

 Given a Type/Extension combination, returns the default extension
 for this type.
 This may be identical to the passed-in extension.

-@param aMIMEType The Type to get information on.
-Must not be empty.
-@param aFileExt  File Extension.
-Can be empty.

 #### Parameters ####